 The original recording is fine enough.
 But it’s this performance that gets me, from the film of the early Greenie benefit concert “No Nukes” from 1979, including Bonnie Raitt, Crosby, Stills & Nash, Mr James Taylor and Mrs Carly Simon, Jackson Browne, Jesse Colin Young, and Bruce Springsteen, with lots of fun music in it.
 But the one you take home is ‘What a Fool Believes‘.
 I’m embarrassed to tell you how often I’ve watched the video of this performance.
 It engages me, bounces me, makes me grin.
 Every single time.

 The hopeless happiness of it all, the pure enjoyment of the participants.
-The silly grin on the face of lead guitarist Patrick Simmons.
+The sappy grin on the face of lead guitarist Patrick Simmons.
 The come-on smile the wonderful backup singer Rosemary Butler gives MM.
 The equally laden ‘Oh, I really am cool and hot and couldn’t be enjoying myself more’ look Michael McDonald returns.
 The mind-boggling, rhythmically illogical, off-the-beat smash of the cymbal on ‘Anybody else would sure-LY know’.
-The intertwining lines, the right hand of the piano, the left hand of the piano, the doopie little calliope adornment, the bass line, all six percussionists – every one perfectly enmeshing to form a tapestry of fun-k.
+The intertwining lines, the right hand of the piano, the left hand of the piano, the loopy little calliope adornment, the bass line, all six percussionists – every one perfectly enmeshing to form a tapestry of fun-k.

-There’s a great a cappella version of this song by a not-so-impressive 6- voice Italian vocal group (what is about this song that enables people to surpass their talent?), Neri Per Caso, which means ‘black by chance’.
+There’s a great a cappella version of this song by a very cool 6- voice Italian vocal group (what is about this song that enables people to surpass their talent?), Neri Per Caso, which means ‘black by chance’.
 Well, they don’t sound very black here, but they sure do sound good.
 Guest lead vocalist (the low growl) is one Mario Biondi.
 This cut goes a long way to explaining why I find contemporary a cappella so riveting when it’s at its best.
 It’s faithful to the original.
 In a way, it’s more faithful to the original than the original is.
 It distills the music.
 It extracts the music from all the irrelevancies of the instrumental context.
 Listen to the interweaving lines.
 To the harmonies.
 To the fun.
 To the magic.
 This 2008 Italian a cappella version is also magic, just like the “No Nukes” version from 1979.
 But different.

 Who cares?
 They’re both magic.
 I guess there was enough of it back in those 1970s to have some left over, to still enchant us today.